project-fifo/docs/general/installation.rst

    }

-Next we create our *FiFo JSON* payload file and save it in case we need to reinstall again at a later stage.
+Next we create our *FiFo JSON* payload file and save it in case we need to reinstall at a later stage.

 .. code-block:: bash

    cd /opt
    vi setupfifo.json
    vmadm create -f setupfifo.json

+____